hapax/hapax.github.io/assets/minimal-networks.md

 It turns out to be $120^\circ$.
 Although we won't provide a watertight proof, we can give a plausibility argument.
+Let's return to the equilateral triangle.
+Instead of adding a hub in the middle, suppose that $D$ is in fact a fourth city fixed in place.
+Clearly, the solution in Figure 7 is still optimal, since if adding more hubs reduced the total length, we could add more hubs in our original three city problem to reduce length!
+If I now remove any of the corner cities $A$, $B$ or $C$, I remove the

 ## 3. Graphs <a id="sec-3" name="sec-3"></a>

 ### 3.1.
 Trees <a id="sec-3-1" name="sec-3-1"></a>

+## 4. Applications and algorithms <a id="sec-4" name="sec-4"></a>

 ## A. Fermat points* <a id="sec-A" name="sec-A"></a>